magma/magma/docs/docusaurus/versioned_docs/version-1.8.0/lte/deploy_agw_using_juju.md

 ### Access Gateway machine

-The Access Gateway must be installed on an Ubuntu machine with the following specifications:
+The Access Gateway must be installed on a machine with the following specifications:

 - **Operating System**: Ubuntu 20.04 LTS with Linux Kernel 5.4
 - **Processor**: x86-64 dual-core processor (around 2GHz clock speed or faster)